aianman4823/go-fintech/README.md

 # go-fintech
-make fintech app by golang
+practice to make fintech app by golang